 Nutrition matters when it comes to your everyday wellness.
-If you fail to give your body the vitamins, minerals, and care it needs, it could harm your health.
+It could harm your health if you fail to give your body the vitamins, minerals, and care it needs.
 Here are our top ten tips for better and healthier living.

 1. Eat Breakfast

-Start your day with a healthy breakfast that includes lean protein, whole grains, fruits, and vegetables.
-Try making a breakfast burrito with scrambled eggs, low-fat cheese, salsa, and a whole wheat tortilla or a parfait with low-fat plain yogurt, fruit, and whole-grain cereal.
+Start your day with a healthy breakfast with lean protein, whole grains, fruits, and vegetables.
+Make a breakfast burrito with scrambled eggs, low-fat cheese, salsa, and a whole wheat tortilla or a parfait with low-fat plain yogurt, fruit, and whole-grain cereal.

 2. Make Half Your Plate Fruits and Vegetables

-Fruits and veggies add color, flavor, and texture plus vitamins, minerals, and dietary fiber to your plate.
-Make 2 cups of fruit and 2 ½ cups of vegetables your daily goal.
+Fruits and veggies add color, flavor, texture, vitamins, minerals, and dietary fiber to your plate.
+Make your daily goal of 2 cups of fruit and 2 ½ cups of vegetables.
 Experiment with different types, including fresh, frozen, and canned.

 3. Watch Portion Sizes

 Use half your plate for fruits and vegetables and the other half for grains and lean protein foods.
 Complete the meal with a serving of fat-free or low-fat milk or yogurt.
 Measuring cups may also help you compare portions to the recommended serving size.